jhunt/ctap/README.md

 All tests in a **SKIP** block will still be run, but **ctap** will pretend as if they had implicitly succeeded.
 In a **TODO** block, test can fail but will not count against the test suite as a normal failure would.

-**Note:** these macros are themselves experimental, and their interfaces may change in future versions of libctap.
-Do _not_ rely on them in real test suites.